bridgedb/BridgeDb/README.txt

 Here is a brief overview that will help you to find out which ones you need.
 For questions, you can always contact our mailing list.

-bridgedb.jar - always needed.
+org.bridgedb.jar - always needed.
-    This includes file, rdb, biomart and BridgeRest drivers. bridgedb-bio.jar - includes the BioDataSource enum, often needed bridgedb-cronos.jar - needed for CRONOS webservice bridgedb-synergizer.jar - needed for Synergizer webservice bridgedb-picr.jar - needed for PICR webservice bridgedb-webservice.jar - the BridgeRest SERVER, not needed if you only want to access BridgeRest or BridgeWebservice as client bridgedb-batchmapper.jar - Contains the batchmapper command line tool
+    This includes the tab-delimited file driver. org.bridgedb.bio.jar - includes the BioDataSource enum, often needed org.bridgedb.webservice.cronos.jar - needed for CRONOS webservice org.bridgedb.webservice.synergizer.jar - needed for Synergizer webservice org.bridgedb.webservice.picr.jar - needed for PICR webservice org.bridgedb.server.jar - the BridgeRest SERVER, not needed if you only want to access BridgeRest or BridgeWebservice as client org.bridgedb.tools.batchmapper.jar - Contains the batchmapper command line tool

-bridgedb.jar and bridgedb-bio.jar do not need any other jar files to work.
+org.bridgedb.jar and org.bridgedb.bio.jar do not need any other jar files to work.
-All the other jar files in dist/ are SOAP libraries needed only for some of the webservices.
+Most of the other jar files in dist/ are part of the SOAP libraries needed only for some of the webservices.
 Look in the lib directory and build.xml of the respective mappers to find clues which libraries are needed by which service.